Melisa Çakım

 Deputy Secretary-General

-Dear Student Officers, Directors, and Delegates of the VI ZYGMUN conference,
+Honorable Directors, Student Officers, Admins and Delegates of the VIII ZYGMUN conference,

 Sincerely,